 If you’re looking for a convenient spot to grab food along the Road to Hana drive, The Bamboo Hale at Hāna Farms is a roadside restaurant making it easy for visitors to stop for lunch.

 The Bamboo Hale is an open-air restaurant made of locally grown bamboo.
-This unique outdoors restaurant specializes in pizza, sandwiches, traditional Hawaiian plates, and salads with fresh ingredients from their own garden.
+This unique outdoor restaurant specializes in pizza, sandwiches, traditional Hawaiian plates, and salads with fresh ingredients from their own garden.

 I got their Harvest Salad with pork which came out to around $19.
 All of the plates were beautifully presented and tasted so delicious.